 Example: You can create a segment of users who have not received a Push notification on Android and iOS.
 All the users who are part of this segment will be sent to Facebook to be added or deleted from a certain custom audience (coming up in step 2).

-Allows you to send the campaign to all the users of the app.
+This filter option allows you to send the campaign to all the users of the app.
 When you use this option, you cannot add multiple filters.

 Use User Properties